 You should know who else sells in your market.
 You can’t easily describe a type of business without describing the nature of the participants.
 There is a huge difference, for example, between an industry like broadband television services, in which there are only a few huge companies in any one country, and one like dry cleaning, in which there are tens of thousands of smaller participants.

 This can make a big difference to a business and a business plan.
-The restaurant industry, for example, is what we call “pulverized,” which, like the dry cleaning industry, is made up of many small participants.
+The restaurant industry, for example, is what we call “pulverized,” meaning that it, like the dry cleaning industry, is made up of many small participants.
 The fast food business, on the other hand, is composed of a few national brands participating in thousands of branded outlets, many of them franchised.

 Economists talk of consolidation in an industry as a time when many small participants tend to disappear and a few large players emerge.
 In accounting, for example, there are a few large international firms whose names are well known and tens of thousands of smaller firms.
 The automobile business is composed of a few national brands participating in thousands of branded dealerships.
 In computer manufacturing, for example, there are a few large international firms whose names are well known, and thousands of smaller firms.